NEWS: Temporary shower facilities installed at Homeless Services Center

 Nearly 200,000 showers have been provided to people experiencing homelessness since the Homeless Services Center facility opened in 2006

 SANTA CRUZ, CA (Aug.
-8, 2019) — Homeless Services Center (Homeless Services Center), a leader in creating pathways out of homelessness and into permanent housing, today announced it is installing a temporary shower and restroom facility, or “hygiene bay,” because the existing hygiene bay has exceeded its useful life and requires a full renovation before a permanent reopening is possible.
+8, 2019) — Homeless Services Center (HSC), a leader in creating pathways out of homelessness and into permanent housing, today announced it is installing a temporary shower and restroom facility, or “hygiene bay,” because the existing hygiene bay has exceeded its useful life and requires a full renovation before a permanent reopening is possible.
 The current facility will close Friday, August 16.

 The move to a temporary facility will impact residents of the 40-bed Paul Lee Loft emergency shelter, where the existing hygiene bay is located.
 Members of the public who have had access to the existing hygiene bay may also be impacted by new reduced hours of availability.